shsiung/al-folio/_pages/about.md

 social: true
 ---

+My research interests lie in the intersection of **information theory**, **probabilistic theory** and **nonlinear optimization** in the applications of mobile robotics.

 I received my M.S. in Robotics from the Robotics Institute, Carnegie Mellon University in August 2018.
 I was a member of the [Robot Perception Lab (RPL)](http://rpl.ri.cmu.edu){:target="\_blank"} under the supervision of Prof. Michael Kaess.

-My research interests lie in the intersection of information theory, probabilistic theory and nonlinear optimization in the applications of mobile robotics.
-My master research focused on improving the optimization methods in visual-inertial state estimation.
+My master research focused on improving the optimization methods in <a href="{{ '/projects/proj_vio/' | prepend: site.baseurl | prepend: site.url }}">visual-inertial state estimation</a>.

 Prior to CMU, I received my B.S. in Computer Science from the Harvey Mudd College, where I was a member of the [Lab for Autonomous and Intelligent Robotics (LAIR)](https://www.lair.hmc.edu){:target="\_blank"}.
 {: .text-justify}